uccser/cs-field-guide/docs/source/getting_started/contributing_guide.rst

   suggestion.
 - **Clearly and concisely describe the suggestion** and provide screenshots if required.
-- **Explain why this suggestion would be useful** to most CS Unplugged users and isn't something that should be a implemented as a community variant of the project.
+- **Explain why this suggestion would be useful** to most CS Field Guide users and isn't something that should be a implemented as a community variant of the project.
 - **Link any related existing suggestions**.